fhardison/fhardison.github.io/_posts/2018-07-13-a-good-mnemonic-image.md

 **Try to imagine the image in front of you taking up space.** This takes some practice but I think it pays off.
 I often look to where various parts of it would be if it were really in front of me.
 Ribbing has said in some of his talks that this helps (find out more [here](https://www.youtube.com/watch?v=_CFtPOUx7Hk) and [here](https://www.youtube.com/watch?v=6e9PxI66tyI)).
 I agree.

 **When you visualize an image, take a few seconds to really see it.
-Notice what details that your mind provides.** Even if you just think to imagine a book, your brain is probably thinking of a specific book.
+Notice what details that your mind provides.** Even if you just imagine a book, your brain is probably thinking of a specific book.
 So take the time to see what book you are seeing in your mind.
 Chronicles of Narnia?
 Lord of the Rings?
 Oxford English Dictionary?

-For another example, I wanted to use a knight to remember England (I was memorizing World Cup wins at the time).
+For example, I wanted to use a knight to remember England (I was memorizing World Cup wins at the time).
 As I paid attention to the details, I realized that I was imagining a crusader knight with a red cross and white tunic over his armor.
 These details make the image "sticky" mentally.

 # Encoding techniques

 Thinking up images can be challenging when we first begin.
 Ribbing describes three kinds of encoding strategies that we can use to convert information to images.
-I don't consciously think "Oh, I'm using a symbollic encoding right now," but knowing that these three techniques are solid strategies can give direction when you don't know how to encode something and give you assurance that you are doing things the right way when you have doubts.
+I don't consciously think "Oh, I'm using a symbolic encoding right now," but knowing that these three techniques are solid strategies can give direction when you don't know how to encode something.
+They can also give you assurance that you are doing things the right way when you have doubts.
+Doubt is something I think we all experience when learning memory techinques.

 They are as follows:

 1. Consonance encoding (*A* sounds like *B*)
 2. Symbolic encoding (*A* is closely associated with *B*)